martinasz123/Website/README.md

 # Website
-A personal website to showcase some of my software work.
+A personal website to showcase some personal software projects.